Trains in Finland

 - Bicycles on trains

 Interregional trains that cover long distances in southern Finland.

 All trains include power outlets, a restaurant car and services for disabled passengers.

 No reservations required.

 All trains include power outlets, food trolleys or a restaurant car, services for disabled passengers, space for skiing equipment or prams, family compartments and seats for passengers with allergies.

-Reservations are required on nearly all routes.
+Reservations are recommended.
 Make sure to check the Interrail timetable.

 High speed trains between major cities.

 All trains include power outlets, WLAN, a restaurant car, services for disabled passengers and seats for passengers with allergies.

 There are several overnight options that can take you throughout the whole of Finland.
 Night trains have sleeping carriages and a restaurant car.
 Reservations are required.